sonata-nfv/tng-communications-pilot/project/ssm/videoconference-ssm/README.md

-## Implementation
-This SSM was implemented in Python 3.4

 [![Join the chat at https://gitter.im/sonata-nfv/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sonata-nfv/Lobby)

 <p align="center"><img src="https://github.com/sonata-nfv/tng-communications-pilot/wiki/images/sonata-5gtango-logo-500px.png" /></p>

 # SSM
 This contains the SSM used by the communications pilot.
-They will be used to configure all the content received by the VNFs during the instantiation process.
+They were implemented in Python 3.4 and they will be used to configure all the content received by the VNFs during the instantiation process.
 This means, content will be expanded with additional information about the VNFs deployment.

 ## Folder structure